iterative/gto/README.md

 ### Assing a stage

-Assing an actionable stage for a specific artifact version with `gto assing`.
+Assing an actionable stage for a specific artifact version with `gto assign`.
 Stages can mark it's readiness for a specific consumer.
 You can plug in a real downsteam system via CI/CD or web hooks.
 For example: redeploy an ML model.